nubenetes/awesome-kubernetes/docs/demos.md

 - [==piotrminkowski.com: Continuous Delivery on Kubernetes with Database using ArgoCD and Liquibase==](https://piotrminkowski.com/2021/12/13/continuous-delivery-on-kubernetes-with-database-using-argocd-and-liquibase/)
 - [medium.com/adaltas: GitOps in practice, deploy Kubernetes applications with ArgoCD](https://medium.com/adaltas/gitops-in-practice-deploy-kubernetes-applications-with-argocd-ca170ce8aba3)
 - [gokuldevops.medium.com: Argo CD-Sample app deployment](https://gokuldevops.medium.com/argo-cdsample-app-deployment-56b36601f279) Argo CD one of the most popular continues deployment tools used in Kubernetes.
 It is very simple to use and quite powerful.
 Personally, it is the first tool in my mind when I think of Kubernetes GitOps.
+- [==codefresh.io: Using Argo CD and Kustomize for ConfigMap Rollouts== 🌟🌟](https://codefresh.io/blog/using-argo-cd-and-kustomize-for-configmap-rollouts/) In this article, you will learn how to automatically rollout ConfigMap changes in your GitOps workflows using Argo CD and Kustomize.

 ### GitLab Pipelines on OpenShift